reidbraswell1/notes/design-patterns/README.md

       ```
   1. Abstract Factory
   1. Builder
+      1. Class
-      1. Similar to Factory - Builder Class is used to Construct the object without having to know all of the constructor parameters and parameters can be added in any order by setter chaining.
+      1. Builder Class is used to Construct the object without having to know all of the constructor parameters.
+Setter chaining is used.
       ```java
       class PhoneBuilder
       {